Robby Gordon: Controversies

+The first of Robby’s many career controversies came in the 2001 New Hampshire 300 which was postponed due to the 9/11 terrorist attacks.
+Jeff Gordon had clinched the 2001 Cup championship the previous week at Atlanta, and this was to be the final race of the season.
+Robby made the majority of starts in the #31 Richard Childress Racing car after Mike Skinner retired for the rest of the season due to injuries sustained at Chicagoland (Skinner had also been injured earlier in the season at Richmond).
+With sixteen laps to go, Jeff Gordon was leading and hoping to close his championship season with another win.
+However, Robby drove up to second place in an impressive outing after he failed to qualify for the previous race.
+He gained the lead after bumping the rear end of the 24 car as he slowed to avoid lapped cars ahead of them.
+This led to Jeff’s car sliding up the race track into Mike Wallace and spinning him out thus bringing out the yellow flag.
+In retaliation, Jeff drove up to Robby’s car under the caution and attempted to cut down one of his tires.
+His first attempt failed, and before he could make a second he was black flagged by race officials.
+Jeff served a one lap penalty and ultimately finished in 15th while Robby went on to score his first career Cup Series win.
+This win earned Robby a contract with RCR to drive the 31 car beyond the 2001 season.
+Jeff, when interviewed post race, maintained that he should not have been penalized and that Robby should be embarrassed to have won the way he did.
+In response, Robby said that Jeff should be embarrassed of his retaliation.

-In the 2003 Dodge/Save Mart 350, Gordon was so eager to try for his second cup win in the No. 31 RCR Chevrolet.
-Prior to the race, Gordon was vomiting from food poisoning yet still ended Jeff Gordon's streak of domination at Sonoma for 6 years by dominating the race.
+In the 2003 Dodge/Save Mart 350, Gordon was eager to try for his second cup win in the No. 31 RCR Chevrolet.
+Prior to the race, Gordon was vomiting from food poisoning yet still ended Jeff Gordon's streak of domination at Sonoma for six years by dominating the race.
 Coming to the caution with 38 laps to go, Robby Gordon took advantage of his teammate and friend, Kevin Harvick by passing Harvick in turn 11 under caution and in the final laps was able to hold off Jeff Gordon for his second cup win in the No. 31 RCR team and his first cup win on a road course.
 Harvick ultimately finished 3rd.
-His pass under caution was ridiculed by Jeff Gordon, Kevin Harvick and several other drivers because while the pass was legal it was considered "ungentlemanly."
-However, NASCAR declared Robby Gordon as the winner and in reply to the ridicules he received from Jeff Gordon, NASCAR fans and Robby said "He's won enough of these things, and I guess he doesn't like it when someone else rains on his parade."
-This comment led NASCAR to give Robby Gordon and Jeff Gordon warnings to resolve their differences.
+His pass under caution was ridiculed by Jeff Gordon, Kevin Harvick, and several other drivers because while the pass was legal it was considered "ungentlemanly".
+However, Robby Gordon was declared the winner and, in response to the criticism he received from Jeff Gordon, said "He's won enough of these things, and I guess he doesn't like it when someone else rains on his parade."
+This comment led NASCAR to issue warnings to Robby and Jeff with the instruction to resolve their differences.